jclausen/cbmongodb/README.md

 ***NULL* support:** This library does not currently work with Railo and Lucee's full *NULL* support enabled, due to the the Java implementations in the upstream library.
 As such, testing for null values must be done with `len(field)`, and empty schema document properties are inserted as empty strings.

-Post issues with the core libraries to the github issue tracker for the [cfmongodb project](https://github.com/marcesher/cfmongodb).
-For issues with CBMongoDB-specific functionality, post issues to the issue tracker(https://github.com/jclausen/cbmongodb).
+Issues with the module may be [posted here](https://github.com/jclausen/cbmongodb).

 Getting Involved
 ----------------

 Fork -- Commit -- Request a pull, either to the upstream project or to this one (upstream changes are merged weekly).
-For bug fixes and feature additions, commits with unit tests written (cbmongodb/tests/specs/integration) would be peachy.
+For bug fixes and feature additions, commits with unit tests written (cbmongodb/tests/specs/) would be peachy.

 ------------------------------------------------------------